-- Responsible for internal and external communications. - Ensuring political visibility at community events. - Visible support for various community groups. - Being accessible and facilitating support for debendaagziwaad. - Primary resource seeker for program growth and prosperity. - Ensuring policy lines of authority are respected. - Ensuring timely, consistency and fairness in decision making. - Ensuring appropriate organizational structures are established that foster community involvement and efficient decision making - Carrying out the role of the "chair" for regular and special meetings of the Council. - Providing leadership in strategic planning and resource allocations. - Organizing the selection and appointment of the Chief Executive Officer in the event of a vacancy. - Ensuring appropriate local legislation is enacted by Council for good government. - Ensuring the protection of Natoin and individual treaty rights. - Ensuring the political capacity of the First Nation maintains focus not infringed on or violated by any means without referendum of debendaagziwaad on the strategic direction (plan) set by Council in its planning function. - Participates as the Nation representative to Political Territorial Organizations (PTO's) and other applications and consulting with Council on resolutions and votes. - Exercises the authority to delegate to other members of Council.
+- Mandated to sit on the 2013 Boundary Claim Trust Board. - Responsible for internal and external communications. - Ensuring political visibility at community events. - Visible support for various community groups. - Being accessible and facilitating support for debendaagziwaad. - Primary resource seeker for program growth and prosperity. - Ensuring policy lines of authority are respected. - Ensuring timeliness, consistency and fairness in decision making. - Ensuring appropriate organizational structures are established that foster community involvement and efficient decision making - Carrying out the role of the "Chair" for regular and special meetings of the Council. - Providing leadership in strategic planning and resource allocations. - Organizing the selection and appointment of the Chief Executive Officer in the event of a vacancy. - Ensuring appropriate local legislation is enacted by Council for good government. - Ensuring the protection of Nation and individual treaty rights. - Ensuring the political capacity of the First Nation maintains focus not infringed on or violated by any means without referendum of debendaagziwaad on the strategic direction (plan) set by Council in its planning function. - Participates as the Nation's representative to Political Territorial Organizations (PTO's) and other applications and consulting with Council on resolutions and votes.

-- To facilitate the performance review of the Chief Executive Officer and Strategic Advisory annually. - To assign committee portfolios.
+- Exercises the authority to delegate to other members of Council. - To facilitate the performance review of the Chief Executive Officer and Strategic Advisory annually. - To assign committee portfolios.